-This overview topic for the IT professional explains the basic architectural scheme for Windows authentication.
+This overview topic explains the basic architectural scheme for Windows authentication.

-As part of an extensible architecture, the Windows Server operating systems implement a default set of authentication security support providers, which include Negotiate, the Kerberos protocol, NTLM, Schannel (secure channel), and Digest.
-The protocols used by these providers enable authentication of users, computers, and services, and the authentication process enables authorized users and services to access resources in a secure manner.
+The Windows Server operating systems implement a default set of authentication security support providers, including Negotiate, the Kerberos protocol, NTLM, Schannel (secure channel), and Digest, as part of an extensible architecture.
+The protocols used by these providers enable authentication of users, computers, and services; the authentication process, in turn, enables authorized users and services to access resources in a secure manner.

 Windows Server provides a method for applications to authenticate users by using the Security Support Provider Interface (SSPI) to abstract calls to authentication.
 Thus, developers do not need to understand the complexities of specific authentication protocols or build authentication protocols into their applications.

 Windows Server operating systems include a set of security components that make up the Windows security model.
 These components ensure that applications cannot gain access to resources without authentication and authorization.

 The Local Security Authority (LSA) is a protected subsystem that authenticates and logs users on to the local computer.
 In addition, LSA maintains information about all aspects of local security on a computer (these aspects are collectively known as the local security policy), and it provides various services for translation between names and security identifiers (SIDs).
 The security subsystem keeps track of the security policies and the accounts that are in effect on a computer system.
 In the case of a domain controller, these policies and accounts are the ones that are in effect for the domain in which the domain controller is located.
 These policies and accounts are stored in Active Directory.
 The LSA security subsystem provides services for validating access to objects, checking user rights, and generating audit messages.